stuh84/ccie-rs-notes/eigrp-shortnotes.md

 * Prefix of known dests (address and mask)
 * FD of network
-* Address of neighbouring router that advertised network (with egress int)
+* Address of neighboring router that advertised network (with egress int)
 * Metrics of networks adv'd by neigh, plus resulting metric of path to dest
 * State of dest network
 * Other info (flags, type origin etc)
 * Populated with connected networks (local or redist'd)
 * Also pop'd with contents of Update, Query, Reply, SIA-Query and SIA-Reply
-* Neighbour with least cost path to destination AND loop free path chosen from topology table
+* neighbor with least cost path to destination AND loop free path chosen from topology table

 Networks active or passive
 * Passive - Shortest Path found